rafael-santiago/tulip/README.md

 Yes, you can.
 For doing this you should call ``hefesto`` passing the option ``--install`` (being under ``src`` sub-directory of course).

-Actually the following commands is what you you should do.
+Actually the following commands is what you should do.
 Being you inside the root project's directory:

 ```
 emmetbrown@DELOREAN:~/internet/github.com/src/tulip# cd src